 where $\Id$ is the unit of the algebra and $|\ve v|$ is a norm of the vector.
 For a vector $\ve v \in \VV$ with coordinates $v_k$ the embedding is written

-where $\e_k$ are called {\em generators of Clifford algebra}.
-The possibility to work with complex vector spaces $\VV=\CC^n$ is desirable for many models below, but some definitions and examples may be more convenient to introduce for real case $\VV=\RR^n$.
-The Minkowski (pseudo-Euclidean) norm is not considered here and for Euclidean case \Eq{sq} may be rewritten using \Eq{emb}
+where $\e_k$ are {\em generators of Clifford algebra}.
+The possibility to work with complex vector spaces $\VV=\CC^n$ is desirable for many models below, but some definitions and examples may be more naturally introduced for real case $\VV=\RR^n$.
+The Minkowski (pseudo-Euclidean) norm is not considered here and for Euclidean case \Eq{sq} can be rewritten using \Eq{emb}

-Due to relations \Eq{ClAR} maximal number of different (up to sign) products of generators may be $2^n$ and Clifford algebra with such maximal dimension is called {\em universal} and denoted further $\UCl(n,\fld)$.
+Due to relations \Eq{ClAR} maximal number of different products of generators up to sign is $2^n$ and Clifford algebra with such dimension is called {\em universal} and denoted further $\UCl(n,\fld)$.
 The natural non-universal examples are algebra of Pauli matrices

 for $\VV=\CC^3$ and the {\em algebra of quaternions} $\Quat$ for 3D real space $\VV=\RR^3$.
-One generator in such a case could be dropped to satisfy universality condition, but it may be unjustified due to structure of a model.
+The dimension of such algebras is not maximal and one generator in such a case could be dropped to satisfy universality condition, but it may be not always justified due to structure of a model.

 For complex vector space with even dimension $\CC^{2m}$ the universal Clifford algebra $\UCl(2m,\CC)$ may be represented as $2^m \times 2^m$ complex matrix algebra \cite{ClDir}.
-The generators of $\UCl(2m,\CC)$ can be expressed using so-called Jordan-Wigner \cite{JW} representation
+The generators of $\UCl(2m,\CC)$ can be expressed using so-called Jordan--Wigner \cite{JW} representation